mkaminsky11/Codex/README.md

 ### MNK
 + GCDS used in Riddle of Fire
-+ GCDS used in Brotherhood
 + GCDS used in Perfect Balance

 ### DRG
-+ GCDS used in Litany
 + GCDS used in Lance Charge
 + GCDS used in Eye